LoLei/dotfiles/README.md

 [Roboto Mono](https://github.com/powerline/fonts/tree/master/RobotoMono)

 ## Editor
-[Spacemacs](http://spacemacs.org/) with evil mode (vim)
+[Vim] for basic editing and [Spacemacs](http://spacemacs.org/) with evil mode (vim mode) for more advanced editing

 ---

-Files slightly different on my desktop and laptop are separated by the folders.
+Files slightly different on my desktop and laptop are separated by the directories.
+Files applicable to both are in the root directory.